eez-open/studio/help/en-US/components/actions/SCPI.md

         ![Alt text](../images/scpi_query_expression.png)

-## Timeout (ms) [DRAFT]
+## Timeout (ms)

-Vrijeme u milisekundama koliko će se čekati da stigne rezultat queryija.
-Ukoliko rezultat ne stinge unutar tog vremena generira se Timeout error koji se može hendlati kroz `@Error` output ako se enejbla `Catch error`.
-Ako se postavio na `null` onda se koristi timeout kako je specificirano u Instrument Connect dialogu.
+The time in milliseconds to wait for the result of the query.
+If the result does not expire within that time, a Timeout error is generated, which can be handled through `@Error` output if `Catch error` is enabled.
+If set to `null' then the timeout as specified in the Instrument _Connect_ dialog is used.

-## Delay (ms) [DRAFT]
+## Delay (ms)

-Minimalno vrijeme zadano u milisekundana koje mora proteči od slanja prethodne SCPI komanda ili query prije nego što se pošalje nova komanda ili query.
-Ako se postavio na `null` onda se koristi delay kako je specificirano u Instrument Connect dialogu.
+The minimum time specified in milliseconds that must elapse before a new SCPI command or query is sent.
+If set to `null' then the delay as specified in the Instrument _Connect_ dialog is used.

 # INPUTS